USMAI-Library-Consortium/janeway-warpspeed/README.md

 All setup and configuration options are set with environment variables.
 Please note the required environment variables.
 Also please note that this Docker image is only compatible with Postgres.

+## Docker-Compose

+The docker-compose I've provided is **NOT PRODUCTION READY** - it's intended to test the image is working properly.
+Feel free to base your own docker-compose off of this one - and I'm sure the community would love if you put in a pull request for whatever improvements you make!

 ## Environment Variables

 There are many environment variables needed to make this application run properly.
 They're divided into five categories:
 1. Environment variables always required
 2. Environment variables only required when installing Janeway for the first time
-3. Optional (including conditionally required) environment variables
+3. Optional environment variables
 4. Conditionally required environment variables
-5. Additional environment variables required if using this docker image outside of the provided docker-compose or the official Helm Chart
+5. Additional environment variables required if you're using this docker image outside of the provided docker-compose or the official Helm Chart (which is TBA)

 ### Required environment variables:
 1. DB_HOST: Hostname of your Postgres DB